 New regulations on entering Croatia were introduced as of 1st April.

-NEW Visiting Croatia as a traveller from the UK, Cyprus or Russia
+LATEST UPDATE Visiting Croatia as a traveller from the UK, Cyprus, Russia or India

-In effect from 26th July, ALL travellers (even if they are double-vaccinated) from these three countries must present proof of a negative PCR test taken in the previous 72 hours before entry into Croatia, or a negative rapid antigen test taken in the previous 48 hours before entry.
+In effect from 26th July, ALL travellers (even if they are double-vaccinated) from these four countries must present proof of a negative PCR test taken in the previous 72 hours before entry into Croatia, or a negative rapid antigen test taken in the previous 48 hours before entry.
 This is due to the worsening epidemiological situation in those countries.
+As of 1st October, this is no longer valid.
+Please see Double vaccinated UK travellers to Croatia no longer need a negative test.

 Additionally, as of 1st July, EU citizens/those travelling from the EU can enter Croatia with an EU Digital Covid Certificate.